sumanjs/suman/README.md

 If you are familiar with Mocha and like both its power and simplicity, you may prefer Suman over Ava.

-### simple teaser examples ?  --->  see /examples directory

-*dependency arrays of strings exist so that during minification we can still know where to inject dependencies, that's why Angular and RequireJS have deps arrays of strings - they don't get corrupted by minification/uglification.
+** dependency arrays of strings exist so that during minification we can still know where to inject dependencies, that's why Angular and RequireJS have deps arrays of strings - they don't get corrupted by minification/uglification.
 But in testing frameworks, it is very unlikely we need to minify, so we can go without the dep array 99% of the time, and just use metaprogramming with the callback argument list to locate the dependencies